dogecoin/dogecoin/README.md

 **Website:** [getpepecoin.com](https://getpepecoin.com)

+## Dogecoin Differences

+Pepecoin is a fork of Dogecoin.
+For the sake of familiarity, we will attempt to keep Pepecoin similar to Dogecoin.

+Changes:

+* Addresses start with `P` instead of `D`
+* BIPS features will start at the genesis block
+* GUI themed for Pepecoin

 ## Usage 💻

 To start your journey with Pepecoin Core, see the [installation guide](INSTALL.md) and the [getting started](doc/getting-started.md) tutorial.